 Ann Rossmeier 406.587.4334

 Glenn Lehrer 406.586.0015

-If you are interested in connecting with and receiving the care and loving support from a Stephen Minister, please contact Cindy, Ann, Glenn or the church office or Pastoral staff.
+If you are interested in connecting with and receiving the care and loving support from a Stephen Minister, please contact Cindy, Ann, or Glenn.